Expand the section navigation mobile menu

 Q: What is the timeline for their current and next contract?

 A: The current contract between the administration and OU-AAUP was agreed to in September 2021 and expires in August 2024.
-Negotiations between the administration’s bargaining team and union’s bargaining team are expected to begin this spring.
+Negotiations between the administration’s bargaining team and union’s bargaining team are expected to begin soon.

 Q: How does the bargaining process work?

-A: This spring, the respective bargaining teams will begin holding meetings to discuss all issues surrounding the expiring contract.
+A: In the next few weeks, the respective bargaining teams will begin holding meetings to discuss all issues surrounding the expiring contract.
 It is the legal responsibility of both teams to negotiate in good faith, working toward an agreement that both accept.

 Q: What is the administration’s outlook for negotiations?